 Fallback Routing Strategies for Missing Grid Files

-Statutory boundary determination and cadastral surveying require deterministic coordinate operations with documented uncertainty budgets.
-When a transformation pipeline encounters a missing grid shift file, silent degradation to parametric approximations or unhandled exceptions violates ISO 19111 compliance and compromises auditability.
-A deterministic fallback routing strategy must intercept missing assets, evaluate spatial coverage, enforce tolerance thresholds, and route to pre-validated transformation methods before coordinates enter production datasets.
-This architecture is grounded in the Core Transformation Fundamentals & Standards framework, where CRS definitions, operation methods, and grid availability function as explicit pipeline constraints rather than runtime afterthoughts.
+Statutory boundary determination and cadastral surveying require deterministic coordinate operations with documented uncertainty budgets, the same audit-ready discipline established across Core Transformation Fundamentals & Standards.
+When a transformation pipeline encounters a missing grid shift file, silent degradation to a parametric approximation or an unhandled exception breaks ISO 19111 accuracy reporting and destroys auditability.
+A deterministic fallback routing strategy intercepts the missing asset, evaluates spatial coverage, enforces tolerance thresholds, and routes to a pre-validated transformation method before any coordinate enters a production dataset.
+This sub-task sits directly under the standards framework, where CRS definitions, operation methods, and grid availability are treated as explicit pipeline constraints rather than runtime afterthoughts.

-Grid shift files (NTv2, NADCON, GTX) encode localized deformation surfaces that correct for crustal movement, historical network adjustments, and regional geodetic realignments.
-When the primary EPSG-registered grid is absent from the PROJ data directory, the engine must traverse a compliance-driven routing table.
-The hierarchy prioritizes: (1) highest-resolution national or regional grid, (2) coarser or legacy grids with overlapping spatial extent, (3) parametric Helmert or Molodensky-Badekas transformations, contingent upon projected positional uncertainty remaining within agency-defined tolerances.
-Cadastral workflows typically enforce ±0.025 m horizontal and ±0.050 m vertical limits.
-Exceeding these thresholds triggers a hard pipeline failure, preventing contaminated geometries from propagating into statutory records.
-Format selection and grid precedence often depend on jurisdictional mandates, as detailed in NADCON vs NTv2: Choosing the Right Datum Shift.
+Grid shift files (NTv2 .gsb, NADCON .las/.los, vertical .gtx) encode localized deformation surfaces that correct for crustal movement, historical network adjustments, and regional geodetic realignments.
+When the primary EPSG-registered grid is absent from the PROJ_DATA directory, the engine must traverse a compliance-driven routing table rather than guessing.
+The precedence is fixed: (1) the highest-resolution national or regional grid, (2) a coarser or legacy grid whose extent still covers the dataset, then (3) a parametric Helmert or Molodensky-Badekas transformation, accepted only while projected positional uncertainty stays within agency-defined tolerances.
+Cadastral workflows typically enforce ±0.025 m horizontal and ±0.050 m vertical limits; exceeding either triggers a hard pipeline failure that prevents contaminated geometries from propagating into statutory records.
+Which grid wins each tier depends on jurisdictional mandate and interpolation behaviour, the trade-off analysed in NADCON vs NTv2: choosing the right datum shift.

 Figure — compliance-driven grid precedence: primary → secondary → parametric → hard fail.